 - Do not drink alcohol 24 - 48 hours before your tattoo

 - Do not consume coffee or any caffeine before your procedure

 Do not take an aspirin or ibuprofen for pain relief (this thins the blood)

 Now that you know what NOT to do, it’s time to share my secret recipe for amazing PMU results!
 I love a good acronym so here’s one to help you out, just think of A - W - M which stands for Absorb, Wash, Moisturize!

 Gently blot the area with a clean tissue to absorb excess lymph fluid.
 Do this every 5 minutes for the full day until oozing has stopped.
 Removing this fluid prevents hardening of the lymph.

 Days 1-7: Wash

-Gently wash your eyebrows each morning and night with water and an antibacterial soap like Dial Soap, Cetaphil or Neutrogena.
-With a very light touch, use your fingertips to gently cleanse the eyebrows.
+Gently wash your procedure area each morning and night with water and an antibacterial soap like Dial Soap, Cetaphil or Neutrogena.
+With a very light touch, use your fingertips to gently cleanse the affected area.
 Rub the area in a smooth motion for 10 seconds and rinse with water ensuring that all soap is rinsed away.
 To dry, gently pat with a clean tissue.
 DO NOT use any cleansing products containing acids (glycolic, lactic, or AHA), or any exfoliants.

-Apply a rice grain amount of aftercare ointment with a cotton swab and spread it across the treated area.
+Apply a rice grain amount of Tina Davies Aftercare ointment with a cotton swab and spread it across the treated area.
 Be sure not to over-apply as this will suffocate your skin and delay healing.
 The ointment should be barely noticeable on the skin.
 Never put the ointment on a wet or damp tattoo.